jonphipps/laravel-bob/README.md

 ## Generation Reference

-Most of the commands, can generate code for a bundle, to specify that you wish to do so, simply add the bundle name, and a double colon before the class name, for example :
+Most of the commands, can generate code for a bundle, to specify that you wish to do so, simply add the bundle name and a double colon before the class name, for example :

 ```
 bob controller bundle::class